Home

 S4.
 Sony® radio replacement for iPod compatibility:

-radio Jim replaced the already out-of-date Sony® radio with a new model (CDX-GT520) with iPod® interface built-in.
+radio Jim replaced the already out-of-date Sony® radio (no iPod jack) with a new model (SONY CDX-GT520) with iPod® interface built-in.
 The new radio, like the 2004 model, has remote control, plays CDs, sits hidden in a cabinet over the sofa, and controls speakers front and rear.
-The new radio additionally will play newer music formats, has more input jacks, has high definition capability, and allows us to plug the iPod or the XM/Sirius receiver directly to the radio front face.
+This slightly newer radio additionally will play newer music formats, has more input jacks, and has high definition capability.
+We now can plug the iPod, portable TV, or the XM/Sirius receiver directly to the radio front face.
 All our music resides on the iPod® so we can easily select and play our music library through the radio.
-We added a second XM account (we already had it in our Silverado) and more frequently pipe XM into our Sony to listen to the XM's pretty nice playlists.
+We had added a second XM account (we already had it in our Silverado) and more frequently pipe XM satellite music through our Sony to listen to the XM's pretty nice playlists.
 Works great.

 Return to top